Ember launches 2021 call-out to select next cohort of partners

 Ember is calling for applications from community-based mental health initiatives working in low- and middle-income countries.
 Successful applicants will be enrolled in a 12-month partnership with Ember designed to support, strengthen or grow the project, as appropriate.

 Applications are open until 6pm BST Tuesday 24th of August.
 Here's all the information you'll need to work out whether this partnership is for you.
 Download this document as a pdf.

-Once you’ve read all the information, you can fill in this application form.
+Once you’ve read all the information, you can fill in this short and simple application form.
 We are reviewing applications on a rolling basis.

 Lee esto en Espanol aqui.